Optional anecdote

 How to do pixels from a Java Program

-Many grahics environments try to keep programmers away from pixels for good reason: such as they may change their nature in the future.
+Many graphics environments try to keep programmers away from pixels for good reason: such as they may change their nature in the future.
 Indeed pixels are gradually getting smaller.
 If you want to draw a fractal, however, imposing intermediate graphic abstraction degrades the power of the pixels to show the truth.
-Even when you compute a smooth curve in order to plot it, it is only logical to compute it for just the points that you can plot—the pixels!
+Even when you compute a smooth function, in order to plot it, it is logical to compute coordinates for just the points that you can plot—the pixels!

 pix.jpeg